DileepKumarIrri/Grid6.0-Flipkart/Readme.md

    - Users can upload images from their desktops or use live streaming for real-time analysis.

 5. 📂 **Downloadable Reports**
-   - Users can download detailed analysis reports of grocery and fresh produce items in **CSV** file.
+   - Users can download detailed reports of grocery and fresh produce items in **CSV** file.

+6. 📂 **Data Analysis**
+   - Our application features dynamic and interactive visualizations, designed to provide users with a clear and engaging way to explore data insights.
+This unique capability ensures an intuitive and visually appealing experience for users.
 ---

 ## 📷 **Web Application**